cucumber-ltd/cucumber-school-subtitles/README.md

 Captions and videos go through a number of statuses in their life cycle and will be tracked below.

-* **Initial** - Running through the base autosub output to fix words that are wrong, missing, or phrases that are missing.
-This is meant to get the captions to match the script's wording and line length/phrasing breaks can also be done here.
-* **Timing** - This step's goal is to get the caption frames timed correctly. `make renumber` should be run at the end of this step.
+* **Creation** - This step is performed in YouTube's caption tool, in order to modify their auto-generated captions, fixing incorrect words, timing, and spacing.
-* **Final** - This is the final step for the caption files, meant to ensure that timings and flow are correct before being added to the video.
+* **Final** - This is the final step for the caption files, meant to ensure that everything is correct.
+Must be done after all have been finished.
-* **Embed Captions** - This step is when `make embed [path]` should be run with the path being the directory the video and the caption file are located in. **TODO: Write embed step**
 * **Complete** - 🎉

 | Video | Language | Initial | SRT    | Final | Complete |